iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 into `roc.json` for an additional plot.

 > DVC doesn't force you to use any specific file names, or even format or
-> structure of a metrics or plots file - it's pretty much user and case defined.
+> structure of a metrics or plots file — it's pretty much user- and
-> Please refer to `dvc metrics` and `dvc plots` for more details.
+> case-defined.
+Please refer to `dvc metrics` and `dvc plots` for more details.

 You can view tracked metrics and plots with DVC.
 Let's start with the metrics: